 Applying for international schools in Vietnam

 Most international schools in Vietnam accept applications throughout the school year, but it's worth bearing in mind that some of the more popular schools fill up fast.
 It's therefore best to apply ahead of time.

 Some international schools in Vietnam have entrance exams that test potential students for proficiency in English and maths.
 In many cases, international schools will request an interview with both the parents and the student before a formal offer is made.

 International schools may ask parents to pay fees in advance or provide a non-refundable admission fee for each child.
 Fees vary for different schools and increase with the age of the child.

-Most private schools in Vietnam provide students with bus transport and cafeteria lunches, but these are additional costs.
+Most private schools in Vietnam provide students with school bus transport and cafeteria lunches, but these are additional costs.
 Expat parents will also need to make allowances for school uniforms, extra-curricular activities, school trips and stationery.